-When it comes to injury prevention in running, forefoot running may come out on top as compared with heel strike running.
-For instance, forefoot running may be hugely significant in preventing tibial (shin) fracture because it may put the tibia under much less pressure.
+When it comes to injury prevention in running, forefoot running comes out on top as compared with heel strike running.
+For instance, forefoot running is hugely significant in preventing tibial (shin) fracture because it puts the tibia under less pressure.
 Research has found that forefoot running has the direct effect of aligning the tibia more vertically at touchdown (shown right) which positions the tibia of the stance leg closer to the mass of the body.
 As a result, compressive forces and tensile stress are greatly reduced on the lower leg as compared with landing heel-first (heel strike) during running.
 Read more here!

 Bretta Riches